 Have you been given the wrong medication by a doctor or nurse whilst in hospital?
 You can read our guide to making a hospital negligence claim.
 Or call Accident Claims UK for more information about making a hospital medical malpractice claim today.

 A GP may misdiagnose a patient and prescribe the wrong medication.
 Alternatively, the GP may make the correct diagnosis but make mistakes leading to the patient receiving the wrong medication.
 The GP could also make a wrong dose medication error, prescribing too high or low a dosage of medication.
-Similarly, the doctor could not take into account the patient’s full medical history and prescribe a type of medication that contains ingredients that the patient is allergic to, or that cannot be taken with medication that the patient is already taking.
-Another type of wrong medication negligence can occur when a GP gives a patient the wrong instructions on how to take the medicine, for example telling them to take the medication immediately after eating, when this, in fact, makes it less effective.
+Similarly, the doctor could not take into account the patient’s full medical history.
+They could prescribe a type of medication that contains ingredients that the patient is allergic to.
+Or perhaps medicine that cannot be taken with medication that the patient is already taking.
+Another type of wrong medication negligence can occur when a GP gives a patient the wrong instructions on how to take the medicine.
+For example, telling them to take the medication immediately after eating, when this, in fact, makes it less effective.
 All of these errors could have a harmful effect.

 If you have been made ill or had your pre-existing medical condition made worse by being given the wrong medication by your doctor, you could be entitled to compensation.
 Why not check out our guide to making a GP negligence claim to find out more.